MongiBr/scrapping/README.md

 # Scrapping apis - nodeJS

-Gang - G&G application:
+LeBonCoin - scrapping application:

-- get all products from XBOX | NINTENDO | PS
+- get all Annonces leBonCoin
 - create CSV files

 How to use:
+-create folder pblic

 - clone this project or download the zip
 - open the folder and
   run npm install to install all packages
-- run this app with npm start
+- run this app with npm run dev
-- go to the browser
-- xbox : http://localhost/api/scrapping/xbox and wait the file downloaded
-- nintendo : http://localhost/api/scrapping/nintendo and wait the file downloaded
-- ps : http://localhost/api/scrapping/ps and wait the file downloaded

 Packages Used: